 - Rank all applicants that would be acceptable.
 You may rank as many applicants as you wish.
-Submitting a longer list of applicants may reduce your chances of being left with unfilled positions.
+Submitting a longer list of applicants may increase your chances of filling all of your positions.

 - Rank applicants in order of your true preference, with the most preferred applicant as rank #1, the second most preferred as rank #2, and so on.